Ways to Volunteer

 - Are you willing to report monthly progress?

-As a prospective tutor, you will attend an information session and a two-day training workshop.
+As a prospective tutor, you will attend an information session and complete eight hours of training.
 Learn more at Tutor Training.

 Help in the Literacy Council Office